About Me

 • Data Science & Programming: R, Python, SQL, GIS

-• Energy & Environmental Economics: Climate impact on energy demand
+• Energy & Environmental Economics: climate impacts on energy demand

-• Global Collaboration: Engaging with international research networks
+• Global Collaboration: engagement with international research networks

 Recent Research

-• Temperature Sensitivity of Residential Energy Demand on the Global Scale: A Bayesian Partial Pooling Model
+• Temperature Sensitivity of Residential Energy Demand on the Global Scale